In this guide we’ll look at the best hacksaws.

 Stanley 020108 FatMax 5-in-1 Hacksaw Review

-The Stanley 020108 FatMax 5-in-1 Hacksaw is the best hacksaw due to its sturdy construction, comfortable ergonomic handle and multi blade positioning.
+We think the Stanley 020108 FatMax 5-in-1 Hacksaw is the best hacksaw on the market thanks to its sturdy construction, comfortable ergonomic handle and multi blade positioning.

-This is a very robust saw that is up to heavy duty tasks.
-The saw features a sturdy frame that is strong and thick but still reasonably lightweight.
-It has a blade tension of 100kg which should cope with whatever you throw at it.
-The saw can be adjusted to five positions making it a versatile tool.
-The hacksaw blade can be set at 45 degree and 90 degree blade positions and a 45 degree access saw position.
-In addition, it comes with a pad saw blade that can be set at two different positions.
+This is a very robust, heavy duty hacksaw.
+This Stanley FatMax hacksaw features a sturdy frame that is strong and thick but still reasonably lightweight.
+It has a blade tension of 100 kg which should cope with the toughest metal cutting tasks.
+The metal hand saw can be adjusted to five positions making it a really versatile cutting tool.
+The hacksaw blade can be set to 45 and 90 degree positions and a 45 degree access saw position.
+The hacksaw also comes with a pad saw blade that can be set at two different positions.

-The saw takes standard 12 inch (300mm) blades.
-The saw comes with two blades and includes on board storage to keep you blades safe and handy for use.
+The metal hand saw takes standard 12″ (300 mm) blades.
+The saw itself comes with two blades and includes on board storage to keep the blades safe and handy for use.
 The hacksaw dimensions are 43 x 3.51 x 19 cm.

-The pad saw is ideal for rough cutting especially in awkward locations where there is not enough room to manoeuvre a hacksaw.
-It also makes a good pruning saw.
-The hacksaw produces a smoother cut.
+The pad saw blade is ideal for rough cutting especially in awkward locations where there is not enough room for standard manoeuvring.

 Bahco 319 Hacksaw Review

-The Bahco 319 Hacksaw Frame provides an inexpensive option that is still sturdy, effective and comfortable to use.
+The Bahco 319 Hacksaw is an inexpensive metal hacksaw that still sturdy, effective and comfortable to use.

-This hacksaw has a robust frame with a steel core.
+This Bahco hacksaw has a robust frame with a steel core.
 It also has a comfortable non slip handle which is easy on the hands and provides good grip.
 The tension on the blade is good and the saw cuts a true line.
-There is a tensioning mechanism in the handle that is easy to use.
-The saw came with one blade included.
-It takes standard 12 inch (300mm) blades.
-Overall the design is compact so this saw can get in tighter corners than some other hacksaws.
+There is also a tensioning mechanism in the handle that is easy to use.
+The saw takes standard 12″ (300mm) blades and comes with one blade included.
+This Bahco hacksaw is nice and compact and can access tighter corners than some other hacksaws.

 This is a great little hacksaw that is the ideal addition to your toolbox for occasional use and will come in handy for a range of household and DIY tasks.